Buydown: A Way To Reduce Interest Rates

 State-Specific Regulations

 Some states put limits on seller subsidies to prevent home prices from becoming overly inflated.
-Thus, in some areas of the country, there’s a limit on how many points a seller or a builder can purchase on behalf of a buyer.
+In some areas, there’s a limit on how many points a seller or a builder can purchase on behalf of a buyer.

 Government-Backed Programs

 There are also restrictions when it comes to federally funded programs.
-For example, with FHA loans, temporary buydowns are only permitted on fixed-rate mortgages used to purchase homes.
-This means FHA borrowers can’t temporarily buy down mortgages if they’re refinancing their home or obtaining an ARM mortgage.
+With FHA loans, for example, temporary buydowns are only permitted on fixed-rate mortgages used to purchase homes.
+If you're refinancing your home or obtaining an ARM mortgage, you can’t temporarily buy down your interest rate.
 Permanent buydowns are permitted.

 The Bottom Line: Buydowns Can Save Buyers Cash